eye-division/madiacharya/cv.md

 2007 **In-tent-city:** Commissioned as lead artist by Fusion, Oxford (ACE Funded)

-2007 ‘**This is Me’**Participatory Project commissioned by Oxfordshire Museum
+2007 ‘**This is Me’** Participatory Project commissioned by Oxfordshire Museum

-2006 **‘Pathway to Recovery’**Short-listed for public art commission, Milton Keynes General hospital,
+2007 **Mentoring Commission**\: to work alongside ‘Making Marks’ a partnership<br>of Public artists for the East Oxford Health Centre sculpture commission

 ### RESIDENCIES